 “Plants whose foliage has been patterned with dots, dashes, stripes and slashes have been spotted everywhere.”

-It might be due to the 21st century houseplant infatuation, the desire to add zip to the dreaded deep shade spaces, or the allure of the big box of crayon colors provided by succulents, but whatever the cause, there’s no denying that plants whose foliage has been patterned with dots, dashes, stripes and slashes have been spotted everywhere.
+It might be due to the 21st century houseplant infatuation.
+Or the desire to add zip to the dreaded deep shade spaces.
+Or the allure of the big box of crayon colors provided by succulents.
+Whatever the cause, there's no denying that plants whose foliage is patterned with dots, dashes, and stripes are spotted everywhere.
 According to Pinterest, saves of images of plants with interesting foliage were up by +533% in 2017.
-From trippy ferns and Chinese fairy bells to wildly wonderful aloes and splashy caladiums we excited to report that patterns are in play.
+From trippy ferns and Chinese fairy bells to wildly wonderful aloes and splashy caladiums.
+We are excited to report that patterns are in play.

 “Gardeners are scooping up new and improved varieties of hydrangeas as fast as we can grow them.”

-Likely largely due to plant porn images on social media, gardeners are scooping up new and improved varieties of hydrangeas as fast as we can grow them.
-Breeders, responding to consumer needs, built a better hydrangea–re-blooming, right-sized for pots, with sturdier stems that don’t flop under the weight of large flower heads, and thicker leaves that are more tolerant of heat, humidity, and heady winds—making this much loved flower into the “must have” flower of the decade.
+Likely largely due to plant images on social media, gardeners are scooping up new and improved varieties of hydrangeas.
+Even faster than we can grow them.
+Breeders, responding to consumer needs, built a better hydrangea.
+Re-blooming, right-sized for pots, with sturdier stems that don't flop under the weight of large flower heads.
+Plus thicker leaves that are more tolerant of heat, humidity, and heady winds.
+Making this much loved flower into the "must have" flower of the decade.
 (Crystal ball time?
 We forecast 2019 will be all about vines and ground covers.)